Square Cut Grilles

-You have a couple choices now; shown here we razor knife at each member and fold down on the exit side of each piece.
+You have a couple of choices now; shown here, we razor knife at each member and fold down on the exit side of each piece.
 That ensures that as the blade leaves, you’re not going to have any tear-out.

 An optional step is to place painters’ tape on either side of the cut location to ensure you’re not going to damage anything with the foot of the saw as you move across the cut.

 How do you prepare your saw?